US firm in Iraq ignores smuggling, security risks for F-16s

 The investigators say company lawyers ordered them to keep two sets of books, which they interpreted as an attempt to deceive auditors.

-“One for the government to see and one for the government not to see,” King said.
+“One for the government to see and one for the government not to see,” said King.

 Hinnant reported from Paris.
-Susannah George in Baghdad and Jack Gillum in Washington contributed.
+Susannah George in Baghdad and Jack Gillum in Washington contributed reporting.
+Follow Butler on Twitter at https://twitter.com/desmondbutler and Hinnant at https://twitter.com/lhinnant